RyanBarrus/SQL-Challenges/README.md

 I love coding challenges.
-This repository is SQL challenges that I have made.
+This repository contains the question/prompt portion of SQL challenges that I have created.